Mukilteo, Washington: Geography

 Mukilteo is located in southwestern Snohomish County, approximately 25 mi north of Seattle.
 The city generally runs north–south, with a length of 5.4 mi and a width of 0.8 to 2.1 mi.
-It is bordered to the west by the Possession Sound, a section of the Puget Sound, and to the north by Port Gardner Bay.
+It is bordered to the west by Possession Sound, a section of Puget Sound, and to the north by Port Gardner Bay.
 Mukilteo's eastern border with Everett is defined by 44th Avenue and Japanese Gulch until it reaches State Route 526.
-From there, the city's eastern boundary continues along State Route 525 along the west side of Paine Field in unincorporated Snohomish County.
+From there, the city's eastern boundary continues along State Route 525 along the western and southern sides of Paine Field in unincorporated Snohomish County.
 Mukilteo's southern border, also facing unincorporated neighborhoods, is defined by Beverly Park Road, the Picnic Point Ravine, and Hulk Creek, which drains into Possession Sound.

 According to the United States Census Bureau, the city has a total area of 9.50 sqmi, of which 6.40 sqmi is land and 3.10 sqmi is water.
 Mukilteo also has a designated urban growth area that extends south to 148th Street Southwest, bordering Lynnwood, and east to State Route 99.
 An advisory vote on whether to annex the entire urban growth area (with a population of 11,000 people) was rejected by city voters in 2010.

 The majority of Mukilteo is located on a plateau overlooking Possession Sound and the Olympic Mountains to the west and Port Gardner Bay to the north.
 A major railroad runs along the shore, which is situated below a set of tall bluffs that are divided by ravines and gulches along several creeks.
 The bluffs were formed approximately 5,000 years before present and eroded away over time to form beaches and Point Elliott itself.
 The city has several recognized drainage basins, including Japanese Gulch, Big Gulch, the Chennault Ravines, and Picnic Point Gulch.
 Mukilteo is also traversed from northwest to southeast by the Southern Whidbey Island Fault, a shallow earthquake fault zone discovered in 1996.